Zymbit-Docs/docs/content/tutorials/aws-iot/verify-sigs/index.md

 While all Zymbit modules make it trivial to verify data signed on the device with that module, verifying the signature of data on other devices using the exportable public key requires a little more explanation.
-Below is a simple code snippet to show how to verify the signature of data using Zymkey's Python API.
+Below is a simple code snippet to show how to verify the signature of data using Zymbit's Python API.

 ```python
 #!/usr/bin/python3